 If you were living in British Columbia as a youth in care between the ages of 12 and 19, you may be considered under UBC’s Youth in Care admission policy.
 For full details, please visit this website.

 UBC has a dedicated Enrolment Services Advisor, Sabrina Materie, to support former youth in care applicants.
 As a first point of contact, please connect with Sabrina to discuss supports for youth in care, financial awards, and student services specific to your situation.

 On the application form to the Bachelor of Education program, be sure to self-identify as a youth in care applicant.
 Please connect with Sabrina Materie before submitting your application form.

-If you have any specific questions around the admissions process, feel free to contact the Teacher Education Office Manager of Admissions and Recruitment, Dr. Justin O’Hearn, for more information.
+If you have any specific questions around the admissions process, please contact the Teacher Education Office for more information.

 What funding opportunities are available?